WebAssembly/wasi-crypto/docs/HighLevelGoals.md

 ## WASI-crypto non-goals

-- Implementing high-level protocols (ex: Noise, TLS, PAKEs).
+- Implementing high-level protocols (ex: Noise, TLS, PAKEs, HPKE).
 However, the WASI-crypto module should provide all the required pieces in order to build these protocols.
 - ASN.1 parsing or generation.
 - Networking.